mahnooranjum/Sniffer_EthicalHacking/README.md

 # Packet Sniffer
 Using scapy to sniff packets on an interface.
-The following implementation has filters that capture usernames and url's.
+The following implementation has filters that capture usernames and URL's.
 Run this program with an ARPSpoofing program to capture URLs and login combinations from target computers.
 ## Getting Started
 Download the repository and run the program using:
 > Python == 3.7.5